Dianne Wilkerson

-Dianne Wilkerson (born May 2, 1955) is a former Democratic member of the Massachusetts Senate, representing the 2nd Suffolk District from 1993 to 2008.

-In 1993, she became the first African American female to serve in the Massachusetts Senate.
+Dianne Wilkerson (born May 2, 1955) is a former Democratic member of the Massachusetts Senate, representing the 2nd Suffolk District from 1993 to 2008 as the first African American female to serve in the chamber.

 On October 28, 2008, she was arrested on public corruption charges by the FBI for accepting bribes totaling $23,500.
 She formally resigned on November 19, 2008.
 On June 3, 2010, she pleaded guilty to eight felony counts of attempted extortion.
-She was disbarred from the practice of law in the Commonwealth of Massachusetts on November 24, 2010.
+She was disbarred from the practice of law in the Commonwealth of Massachusetts on November 24, 2010, and served a federal prison sentence from 2011 to 2013.

 Education

 Dianne Wilkerson graduated from High School of Commerce in Springfield.
 She earned a Bachelor of Science degree in public administration from American International College in 1978, and a juris doctor from Boston College Law School in 1981.
 After graduating from law school and passing the bar she served as a civil rights lawyer and was active in the National Lawyers Guild.